It is quite frustrating if you were just going to win the chess game and then suddenly you encounter a stalemate! Right?

 4. But also make sure you give the king enough room to move

-Now, most of the time using this strategy driving the king towards the edge of the board, there are high chances that we forget to give the king enough space for making its move.
+Now, most of the time using this strategy to drive the king towards the edge of the board, there are high chances that we forget to give the king enough space for making its move.

-This eventually gives rise to stalemate.
+This eventually gives rise to a stalemate.
 Here, we are talking about the king and queen trying to checkmate a lone king.
-So, how to avoid stalemate with king and queen?
+So, how to avoid a stalemate between king and queen?

 To avoid a stalemate with the king and queen force the opponent’s king towards the edge of the chessboard.
 However, also make sure that the opponent king has at least one square to move otherwise the condition of stalemate will occur.

 Just think if in the above image, when white’s queen on d5 square moves to d6 square what will happen?
 Stalemate!

 Yes, because the queen would then control all the squares of the black king except the one it is standing on.
 Having no legal moves left, the player will not be able to avoid a stalemate.

 Also Read: Why do I always end in stalemate?